-Angelo and Pete have put together 5 of their favourite Walleye fisheries in Canadian destinations.
+Angelo and Pete have put together five of their favourite Walleye fisheries in Canadian destinations.
 They said it was difficult to keep it down to five because Canada has so many great Walleye waters.

-So without further ado, In alphabetical order:
+So without further ado, in alphabetical order:

 BAY OF QUINTE, ONTARIO

-The Bay Of Quinte in southern Ontario is one of the world’s most popular and well-known trophy Walleye fisheries.
+The Bay Of Quinte in Southern Ontario is one of the world’s most popular and well-known trophy Walleye fisheries.
 There are very few places on this planet that can match Quinte’s end of the year tally for big fish.